BostonGlobe/generator-globeproject/app/templates/_README.md

 # <%= _.slugify(graphicName) %>

 This graphic was generated with [generator-globegraphic](https://github.com/BostonGlobe/generator-globegraphic).
+Consults its [README](https://github.com/BostonGlobe/generator-globegraphic) for more information.

 Please note: do not reproduce Boston Globe logos or fonts without written permission.